open/close all folders

 - Dragon Ball Z:

-- Chiaotzu and Android 16 triggered Super Power Meltdowns to try and defeat The Dragon and Big Bad of separate arcs as part of a Heroic Sacrifice.
-It didn't work.
+- Chiaotzu, Android 16, and Vegeta each triggered Super Power Meltdowns to try and defeat The Dragon or Big Bad of separate arcs as part of a Heroic Sacrifice.
+It never works.

 - When Goku delivered the killing blow to Broly in Dragon Ball Z: Broly – The Legendary Super Saiyan, he underwent a Superpower Meltdown and exploded.